grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 1. In Grafana, create a team with the name `Internal employees`.
 1. Assign the `fixed:datasources:querier`role to the `Internal employees` team.
 1. Assign internal employees to the `Internal employees` team.
-1. Assign the viewer role to both internal employees and contractors
+1. Assign the viewer role to both internal employees and contractors.

 ### Limit viewer, editor, or admin permissions

-1. Review the list of fixed roles associated with the built-in role.
+1. Review the list of fixed roles associated with the basic role.
-1. Remove the fixed roles from the built-in role.
+1. Remove the fixed roles from the basic role.

-### Limit users (regardless of their built-in role) ability to access the Alert Manager, while providing that ability to other users
+### Limit users (regardless of their basic role) the ability to access the Alert Manager, while providing that ability to other users

-1. Remove the following fixed roles from all built-in roles:
+1. Remove the following fixed roles from all basic roles:
    - fixed:alerts:reader
    - fixed:alerts:writer
 1. Create an `Alert Managers` team, and assign the following fixed roles: